We Danced

 "We Danced" is a song co-written and recorded by American country music artist Brad Paisley.
 It was released in June 2000 as the fourth and final single from his debut album Who Needs Pictures.
 The song reached the top of the Billboard Hot Country Songs.
 Paisley wrote this song with Chris DuBois.
+It was also Paisley's first single not to have an accompanying music video.

 Background

 Paisley said about the song: "We had no idea at first where we were going with this song.
 It started out with us focusing on a guy who owns a bar.
 And we began with the scenario that he's there working after the bar is closed, sweeping and putting the chairs up.
 Then this girl comes in who's forgotten her purse.
 We built the rest of the song around that concept.
 That's my favorite way of writing a song, because you never know where it's going.
 You're never pigeonholed by having to get from A to B, because you don't know what B is."